 Roger Williams represents the 25th District of Texas in the United States Congress, a district that stretches from Tarrant County in the North to Hays County in the South and includes much of Austin and the Texas Hill Country.

-Prior to his election in November 2012, Congressman Williams served his country in a number of ways; he brings a unique background to Congress.
-Congressman Williams was raised in the Fort Worth area.
-This is where he graduated from high school and attended Texas Christian University where he was a member of the baseball team.
+Prior to his election in November 2012, Congressman Williams served his country in a number of ways, and he brings a unique background to Congress.
+Congressman Williams was raised in the Fort Worth area, where he graduated from high school and then attended Texas Christian University where he was a member of the baseball team.

 After graduating from college, Congressman Williams was drafted by the Atlanta Braves.
 He played in their farm system before an injury ended his sports career.
-It was then that he began his business career by working in the family car business which he has owned and operated for the last 40 years.
+It was then that he began his business career by working in the family car business which he has owned and operated for more than 40 years.